Santa Apolónia Station, Lisbon's oldest train station, also houses a metro station.

 International Trains from Santa Apolónia Station

 Portugal’s location on the edge of the continent, bordering just one country, means that international train services are limited to the neighboring country, Spain.
-There are just two (very slow) overnight trains to Madrid and to Hendaye (where there are connections to France), but these were discontinued in 2020 due to the Covid-19 pandemic, and it was decided that they would not return.
+There have always been just two (very slow) overnight trains to Madrid and to Hendaye (where there are connections to France), but these were discontinued in 2020 due to the Covid-19 pandemic, and it was decided that they would not return.
 At this moment there are no international train services from Lisbon.

 How to Get to Santa Apolónia Station